Depression – Treatment in Adelaide

-Depression, in Adelaide and round the world, is being successfully treated by clinical psychologists.
-Whether you ‘fit’ the diagnosis or not, if you are feeling so down that you need to do something about it, that is enough to see a psychologist.
+Depression, in Adelaide and around the world, is being successfully treated with psychological interventions.
+Whether you ‘fit’ the diagnosis or not, if you are feeling so down that you think something needs to be done, that is enough to justify seeing a psychologist.

-We offer treatment programs for clients with major or mild depression and bipolar disorder.
-Psychological treatment methods give a high chance of long term and successful results for depression.
-Some depressed people may also start to experience high anxiety or panic attacks.
-Anxiety and panic attacks are also highly treatable.
+We offer treatment programs for clients with major, mild, or persistent depression, as well as bipolar disorder.
+Psychological treatment methods give a high chance of long-term success in reducing symptoms.
+Some depressed people may also experience high anxiety or panic attacks along with their depressive symptoms.
+Happily, anxiety and panic attacks are also highly treatable, and treatment for these issues can be incorporated into therapy for depression.

-Consultations with a psychologist can help you to understand the causes of depression.
-There are many possible causes.
-The development of a depressive disorder can be a response to trauma, loss, grief, stress, relationship problems or even because of physical problems like diabetes or chronic pain.
-Relationship problems and loneliness are commonly caused by difficulties in dealing with conflict and having poor social skills.
-Your psychologist is likely to begin with education and the adoption of some simple strategies.
-However, the emotions can be profound and involve issues of identity, meaning and spirituality.
-In their treatment programs for depression, psychologists offer opportunity for reflection, insight, personal growth – and change.
-You will be engaged in a treatment program, after the stage of listening and understanding.
+Consultations with a psychologist can help you to understand the causes of your depression.
+There are many possible triggers, including trauma, loss, grief, stress, relationship problems, loneliness or even physical problems like diabetes or chronic pain.
+Your psychologist is likely to begin with education about depression and the adoption of some simple strategies.
+The emotions involved in depression can be profound and may involve issues of identity, meaning and spirituality.
+In their treatment programs, psychologists offer opportunity for reflection, insight, personal growth – and change.
+You will be engaged in an individualised treatment program, after the psychologist has heard your struggles and gained an understanding of what might be causing them.

-Cognitive Behaviour Therapy (CBT) provides a structured approach to therapy and has proven to be effective in the treatment of anxiety and depression.
-CBT examines how your thinking patterns effect how you feel and behave.
-You can identify the thoughts and situations that trigger and maintain your emotions – and change them.
-Often our psychologists use other treatment approaches such as Mindfulness, Interpersonal psychotherapy or Acceptance and Commitment Therapy (ACT).
-Discuss the treatment approach that you would like to take.
+Cognitive Behaviour Therapy (CBT) provides a structured approach to therapy and has proven to be effective in the treatment of depression (and anxiety, plus a host of other disorders or symptoms).
+CBT examines how your thinking patterns affect how you feel and behave.
+You will learn to identify the thoughts and situations that trigger and maintain your emotions, and importantly, how to change them in a way that promotes your well-being.
+Often, our psychologists incorporate other treatment approaches such as Mindfulness, Interpersonal Psychotherapy or Acceptance and Commitment Therapy (ACT).
+Please feel free to discuss the treatment approach that you would like to take.
 Our clinical psychologists have focused their training on the treatment of anxiety and depression and can take the approach that works for you.

 Depression and Low Mood

-Depression is a label for a collection of symptoms rather than a feeling.
-Some people may not experience strong negative feeling, rather they may just notice an absence of feelings.
-Always there is an absence of positive motivation.
+Depression is a label for a collection of symptoms rather than a simple feeling.
+Some people may not experience strong negative feeling, rather they may notice an absence of feelings.
+Always, there is an absence of positive motivation.
 Many people are not aware that they are depressed, but you may be depressed if you have some of these symptoms.

 Clients with depression report five or more of the following: